Influencer Enneagram Types: Why Type 3s Dominate Instagram

 Struggle: Perfectionism slows output.
 Algorithm rewards quantity.

-Example niche: Sustainable fashion, ethical consumption, technique tutorials.
+Example niche: Sustainable fashion, ethical consumption, financial literacy, technique tutorials.

 Type 2: The Helper Influencer